Contributing

 api/ REST API (Express) + web dashboard

-tool-registry/ Tool registry + custom tool system (built-in + custom tool discovery)
+skill-registry/ Skill registry + custom skill system (built-in + custom skill discovery)

 planner/ Task graph decomposition + topological executor